 Reporting tools you’ll use throughout the project

 You may not have all these items in your proposal format, but you can decide what to include based on the project scope.
-This section will likely be the longest and most detailed section of your proposal, as you’ll discuss everything involved in achieving your proposed solution.Try Asana for project management
+This section will likely be the longest and most detailed section of your proposal, as you’ll discuss everything involved in achieving your proposed solution.Create a project initiation template

 Defining your project deliverables is a crucial step in writing your project proposal.
 Stakeholders want to know what you’re going to produce at the end of your project, whether that’s a product, a program, an upgrade in technology, or something else.
 As the stakeholder reads through your vision, this will be the section where they say, “Aha, this is what they’ll use my resources for.”

 The end product or final objective of your project